Anker discounts charging accessories by up to 44 percent

 Anker is starting the week off on a solid step by discounting charging accessories by up to 44 percent.

-It seems like these deals are a 1-day event, so if you’re in need of power on the go then check out the deals below.
+It seems like these deals are a 1-day event, so if you’re in need of power on-the-go then check out the offers below:

 - Anker Car Charger, 36W Metal Dual USB Car Charger Adapter for $2479 (save 20%)